Jump to:

 Definition

-Respiratory failure (RF) is a syndrome that results either from an impairment of oxygenation, carbon dioxide elimination (inadequate ventilation) or both.
-Respiratory failure will necessitate invasive or noninvasive mechanical ventilation as indicated by a PaCO2 > 50 mm Hg or PaO2 ≤ 50 mm Hg by arterial blood gas (ABG) testing while on room air.
+Respiratory failure (RF) is a syndrome that results from either an impairment of oxygenation or carbon dioxide elimination (inadequate ventilation) or both.
+Respiratory failure necessitates invasive or noninvasive mechanical ventilation as indicated by a PaCO2 > 50 mm Hg or PaO2 ≤ 50 mm Hg by arterial blood gas (ABG) testing while on room air.

-Individuals with spinal cord injuries (SCIs), multiple sclerosis (MS), and neuromuscular disorders (NMDs) are at risk of developing ventilatory failure because of respiratory muscle weakness, reduction of lung and chest wall compliance, reduced vital capacity, and ineffective cough.
+Individuals with spinal cord injuries (SCIs), multiple sclerosis (MS) and neuromuscular disorders (e.g. ALS, Myasthenia Gravis)) are at risk of developing ventilatory failure because of respiratory muscle weakness, reduction of lung and chest wall compliance, reduced vital capacity (VC) and ineffective cough.

 Etiology

-The ability to sustain alveolar ventilation is determined by the balance between neuromuscular competence (respiratory drive, neuromuscular transmission, muscle strength) and load (resistive, elastic and minute ventilation).
+The ability to sustain alveolar ventilation (volume of fresh air that reaches the alveoli and participates in gas exchange per minute) is determined by neuromuscular competence (respiratory drive, neuromuscular transmission, muscle strength) and load (resistive, elastic and minute ventilation).

-Impairments in neuromuscular competence: Primary muscle weakness (such as myopathies), neuromuscular junction disorders, such as Myasthenia Gravis (MG), Central or peripheral nervous system disorders, such as SCI, Guillain-Barre Syndrome (GBS), Amyotrophic Lateral Sclerosis (ALS), present with weakness of inspiratory and expiratory muscles that can lead to a partial or total inability to mechanically ventilate resulting in hypoventilation or failure to produce an effective cough.
-Respiratory drive is affected in brain stem lesions, sleep disordered breathing and medication overdose.
+Impairments in neuromuscular competence include primary muscle weakness (e.g. myopathies), neuromuscular junction disorders (Myasthenia Gravis (MG)), central or peripheral nervous system disorders (SCI), Guillain-Barre Syndrome (GBS), Amyotrophic Lateral Sclerosis (ALS).
+These conditions present with weakness of inspiratory and expiratory muscles that lead to a partial or total inability to mechanically ventilate.
+The inability to mechanically ventilate results in hypoventilation or failure to produce an effective cough.
+Respiratory drive (the body’s innate mechanism that controls and regulates breathing) is affected in brain stem lesions (respiratory centers in the medulla and pons), sleep disordered breathing (obstructive sleep apnea, (OSA)) and medication overdose.

-Excessive load on the ventilatory system: Obesity, pulmonary embolism, atelectasis, lung infections, sepsis, pleural effusion progressive spinal deformity (e.g. thoracic kyphoscoliosis), and increased intercostal muscle spasticity can decrease chest wall and lung compliance, placing one at risk for RF.
+Excessive load on the ventilatory system: obesity, pulmonary embolism, atelectasis, lung infections (bacterial and viral, including COVID-19), sepsis, pleural effusion, progressive spinal deformities (e.g., thoracic kyphoscoliosis) and increased intercostal muscle spasticity can decrease chest wall and lung compliance which increases the risk for RF.

 Epidemiology including risk factors and primary prevention